ryoshumei/SupplementReminder_ver_github/README.md

 # SupplementReminde
-A SupplementReminder LineBot with Flask Heroku Line-sdk
+A SupplementReminder LineBot with Flask,Heroku,Line-sdk

+##Requirement